-This category is used to set the amount of time which must elapse before the IDE drive enters spin-down mode to conserve power.
+This category sets the amount of time which elapses before the IDE drive enters spin-down mode to conserve power.
 The options are Disabled (default), 1 min., 2 min., 5 min., 10 min., or 15 min.
 Before making changes, "Customized" must be selected in the Power Management Mode category.